 The philosophy of Osteopathy is that structure and function are interrelated and interdependent.
 Our treatments aim to normalize the structure so that it functions as efficiently as possible.

 At Liforce Osteopathy, we use specifically designed pregnancy cushions if we need you to lie on your front for certain techniques.
 All of our pregnant patients tell us how comfortable they are and can accommodate any woman, regardless of size.
+In fact, some women want to take it home with them just so they can continue to lie on their tummy!

 Depending on the type of labour experienced, women can have a wide range of issues post-natally.
-Osteopathic care can help to restore and maintain normal pelvic alignment and mobility and therefore, taking away any pain and discomfort they may be feeling.
+Osteopathic care may help to restore and maintain normal pelvic alignment and mobility and therefore, taking away any pain and discomfort they may be feeling.
 If you have unresolved childbirth stresses from labour, these can contribute not only to ongoing back problems, but also to difficulties with menstruation, stress incontinence, and bowel problems such as constipation.